sollerias/jest-testcontainers/DOC.md

 }

 export type EnvironmentVariableMap = { [key: string]: string };
-export type WaitConfig = PortsWaitConfig | TextWaitConfig;
+export type WaitConfig = PortsWaitConfig | TextWaitConfig | CombinedWaitConfig;

 // wait for host and internal ports to be connectable
 // default behaviour is this